ibm-cloud-docs/vpc/bare_metal_server_manage.md

 To retrieve a bare metal server by using the API, use [Retrieve a bare metal server](/apidocs/vpc/latest#get-bare-metal-server).

-Specify a `GET /bare_metal_servers/{id}` request retrieve a specific bare metal server where `id` is the identifer of the bare metal server you are retrieving.
+Specify a `GET /bare_metal_servers/{id}` request retrieve a specific bare metal server where `id` is the identifier of the bare metal server you are retrieving.

    ```sh
    curl -X GET "$vpc_api_endpoint/v1/bare_metal_servers/$bare_metal_server_id?version=2021-03-09&generation=2" \